Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 that suggests that people’s thoughts and beliefs are a central component of abnormal behavior.
 The medical, psychoanalytic, and behavioral perspectives view people’s behavior as the result of factors largely beyond their control.
-To many critics of these views, however, people’s thoughts cannot be ignored. `Treatment:` A primary goal of treatment using the cognitive perspective is to explicitly teach new, more adaptive ways of thinking.
+To many critics of these views, however, people’s thoughts cannot be ignored. `Treatment:` A primary goal of treatment using the cognitive perspective is to explicitly teach new, more adaptive ways of thinking.
  For instance, suppose that you develop the erroneous belief that “doing well on this exam is crucial to my entire future” whenever you take an exam.
-Through therapy, you might learn to hold the more realistic and less anxiety-producing thought, “my entire future is not dependent on this one exam.”`Criticism:` The cognitive perspective is not without critics.
+Through therapy, you might learn to hold the more realistic and less anxiety-producing thought, “my entire future is not dependent on this one exam.”`Criticism:` The cognitive perspective is not without critics.
 For example, it is possible that maladaptive cognitions are the symptoms or consequences of disorders rather than their cause.
 Furthermore, there are circumstances in which negative beliefs may not be irrational at all but simply refl ect the unpleasant environments in which people live—after all, there are times when a single exam may be extremely important.
-  5. **Humanistic perspective** The perspective that emphasizes the responsibility people have for their own behavior, even when such behavior is abnormal.`Criticism:` Although the humanistic perspective has been criticized for its reliance on unscientific, unverifiable information and its vague, almost philosophical formulations, it offers a distinctive view of abnormal behavior.
-It stresses the unique aspects of being human and provides a number of important suggestions for helping those with psychological problems.`Treatment:` Rather than assuming that individuals require a “cure,” the humanistic perspective suggests that they can, by and large, set their own limits of what is acceptable behavior.
+  5. **Humanistic perspective** The perspective that emphasizes the responsibility people have for their own behavior, even when such behavior is abnormal.`Criticism:` Although the humanistic perspective has been criticized for its reliance on unscientific, unverifiable information and its vague, almost philosophical formulations, it offers a distinctive view of abnormal behavior.
+It stresses the unique aspects of being human and provides a number of important suggestions for helping those with psychological problems.`Treatment:` Rather than assuming that individuals require a “cure,” the humanistic perspective suggests that they can, by and large, set their own limits of what is acceptable behavior.
 As long as they are not hurting others and do not feel personal distress, people should be free to choose the behaviors in which they engage.
-  6. **Sociocultural perspective** The perspective that assumes that people’s behavior—both normal and abnormal— is shaped by the kind of family group, society, and culture in which they live. `Treatment:` .
+  6. **Sociocultural perspective** The perspective that assumes that people’s behavior—both normal and abnormal— is shaped by the kind of family group, society, and culture in which they live. `Treatment:` .
 Furthermore, sociocultural explanations provide relatively little